 Pinpointed Organic Market Development

 The Agricultural Marketing Service’s Organic Market Development Grant Program (OMDG) will help improve key organic markets where the need for domestic supply is high, or where additional processing and distribution capacity is needed for more robust organic supply chains.
-OMDG will fund businesses transitioning to organic or initiating new organic production or processing and support new, improved and expanded markets for domestically produced organic products with a focus on processing capacity, market access, and product development.
+OMDG funds businesses transitioning to organic or initiating new organic production or processing and supports new, improved and expanded markets for domestically produced organic products with a focus on processing capacity, market access, and product development.

 Find Your Local Service Center